caplin/project-templates/trading-template/README.md

 1. From the root of the remote DFW, run the command `./dfw versions` to confirm that the config blade has been deployed.

-**Note**: if you change your adapter's configuration, you must repeat the steps above.

 To provide your adapter with a working directory and the configuration of the Liberator or Transformer it connects to, follow the steps below:

 1. From the trading template root, run `gradle setupWorkingDirectory`, specifying one or more of the properties listed below.